 Discussion

 Gaps are, by definition, open canopy patches in a larger forested system.
 While localized responses beneath a gap may occur, we were particularly interested in whether the effect of an individual canopy gap could be detected at the stream reach scale.
-Studies have found that large gaps (Wootton (2012)), or patches of high shade (Heaston, Kaylor, & Warren (2018)), had an effect on the overall invertebrate community.
+Studies have found that large -scale removal of forest canopies along an entire stream reach (Wootton (2012)), or patches of high shade (Heaston, Kaylor, & Warren (2018)), had an effect on the overall invertebrate community.
 Yet, significant localized responses within a single gap may not translate to significant system-wide responses at the stream or even the reach level.
 Our study design emphasizes the effects of gaps that only comprise a fraction of a stream reach, so the focus is on the integrated effect of small gaps embedded in a larger forested environment.

 While light and Chla responded as expected to an opening of the riparian canopy, our reach-scale metrics for the invertebrate community did not respond to increases in primary production.
 This does not match our original hypothesis that increases in high quality algae would lead to an increased abundance of scraping invertebrate taxa.
 Instead, we found the magnitude of the invertebrate response was not large enough to manifest at the reach scale and that fish consumption was not masking potential changes in community compisiton or functional feeding group relative abundance.

 In Juga snails, the one taxa group for which we evaluated local responses, we saw a strong BACI response to the treatment in meters adjacent to the gap, but our reach-scale metrics for other invertebrate community members showed little BACI response.